Andrew S. Gibbons: Research and books

-Both modularization plans focus on software element interoperability rather than on design element interoperability.
-Both prescribe how products with disparate internal architectures can be placed into standardized software containers for distribution, in the same way that any standard DVD can be played on a standard DVD player.
-This was a production and distribution issue.
-Gibbons' responded to the modularization problem from the designer's point of view, taking into consideration the inner architecture of instructional experiences.
-He speculated that modularization based on the internal architecture of the artifact's "instructional" functions could lead to the creation of a pool of executive engine routines (applications) centered on the functions, rather than on the packaging of media products.
-Gibbons expects that future standards will evolve toward this new focus on artifact functionality, as the demand for more innovative and learner-responsive experiences increases, a view expressed in "The Nature and Origin of Instructional Objects".
-(See also "The interplay of learning objects and design architectures".)

 In a different line of work, Gibbons and Langton conducted a two-year project to validate one of the claims of the architectural theory: the claim that for every functional design layer there are numerous theories from the literature of related design fields capable of informing design within that layer specifically.
 The control layer was selected for study, the layer within which the designer determines the kinds of expressive controls the learner will be given.
 An extensive literature review revealed a number of such theories that could improve the design of an interactive instructional control system.
 This has encouraged further studies of additional layers.

 As the architectural theory emerged, Gibbons proposed that, in addition to bodies of theory, there exist a pools of design language terms related to different layers and that the expertise of a designer can be expressed in terms of the designer's familiarity with the languages of the different layers.
 Moreover, from these languages individual designers and group designers draw their preferred stock of design constructs.
 A study of design languages of dancers and their expression through notation was described by Waters and Gibbons, which demonstrated that design notation makes possible the public sharing of designs and the co-ordination of design concepts among design team participants.
 Rather than being static, it was shown that pools grow and contract as terms fall into and out of use through innovation and that, though terms may be shared among design team members, the ultimate range of an individual designer is set by the individual's knowledge of terms in the pools or the ability to invent new terms.
 This led to a proposal that designer training should expose novice designers to the existence of these terminologies and their usefulness in generating innovative designs within teams.